 The originator and the responder then continue the operation as defined in 12.16.6 ((Re)Association Request/Response Frame Encryption) with the following additional rules:

-The responder shall verify that the RSNE other than the PMKID Count field and the PMKID list field in the (Re)Association Request frame is identical to the RSNE included in the first Authentication frame.
-Responder shall also verify that the RSNXE in the (Re)Association Request is identical to the RSNXE included in the first Authentication frame.
+The responder shall verify that the RSNE other than the PMKID Count field and the PMKID List(#718) field in the (Re)Association Request frame is identical to the RSNE included in the first Authentication frame.
+The responder(#719) shall also verify that the RSNXE in the (Re)Association Request is identical to the RSNXE included in the first Authentication frame.
 If the validation fails, the responder shall reject the association.

-The originator shall verify that the RSNE other than the PMKID Count field and the PMKID list fieldin the (Re)Association Response frame is the same as the RSNE included in the second Authentication frame.
+The originator shall verify that the RSNE other than the PMKID Count field and the PMKID List(#718) fieldin the (Re)Association Response frame is the same as the RSNE included in the second Authentication frame.
 If the validation fails, the originator shall disassociate.